Aging & Disability Resource Center (ADRC)

-The Indiana Long Term Care Ombudsman Program provides advocacy and related services for customers of long term care services.
-Long term care settings include nursing facilities, residential care facilities, assisted living facilities, adult foster care homes and county operated residential care facilities.
+The Indiana Ombudsman Program provides advocacy and related services for customers of long-term care services.
+Long-term care settings include nursing facilities, residential care facilities, assisted living facilities, adult foster care homes, and county-operated residential care facilities.

 Contact the State Long Term Care Ombudsman